NeuroJSON/jsonlab/README.txt

          opt.UnpackHex [1|0]: conver the 0x[hex code] output by loadjson
                           back to the string form
          opt.SaveBinary [0|1]: 1 - save the JSON file in binary mode; 0 - text mode.
+         opt.Compact [0|1]: 1- out compact JSON format (remove all newlines and tabs)

          opt can be replaced by a list of ('param',value) pairs.
-The param string is equivallent to a field in opt.
+The param string is equivallent to a field in opt and is case sensitive.
   output:
        json: a string in the JSON format (see http://json.org)